The Shanghai skyline at dusk, the Bund and Pudong towers reflected in the Huangpu

 Dramatic Ming-dynasty upturned eaves at night in Yu Garden's old-town enclosure, layered tier over tier and warmly lit against a deep blue sky

-Yu Garden & the old town(Ming-dynasty classical garden)
+Yu Garden & Old Town(Ming-dynasty classical garden)

 We book tickets against your passport ahead of the day and time entry for the opening window, when the rockeries and bridges still belong to the early walkers.
 Tea at the Mid-Lake Pavilion afterwards reads as a continuation of the morning rather than the first stop in a crowded lane.
 The route then peels off into the Nanshi back-streets where the old town still keeps its working rhythm.